 The public cannot adequately review the DEIS without a clear description of the full scope of the CRC project.
-CEQ regulations state that "public scrutiny is essential to implementing NEPA"28 The public cannot engage in informed analysis without a full, honest, and adequate disclosure of information in the DEIS.
-The DEIS must "stand alone" as the complete, comprehensive source for the analysis of the total, direct, indirect, and cumulative impacts of a project.29 CEQ regulations clearly require that any material used for analyses or to substantiate conclusions must be attached in an appendix.30 Yet, the DEIS does not include required information in the text, nor does it include or attach many supporting documents referenced in the DEIS.
+CEQ regulations state that "public scrutiny is essential to implementing NEPA" The public cannot engage in informed analysis without a full, honest, and adequate disclosure of information in the DEIS.
+The DEIS must "stand alone" as the complete, comprehensive source for the analysis of the total, direct, indirect, and cumulative impacts of a project.
+CEQ regulations clearly require that any material used for analyses or to substantiate conclusions must be attached in an appendix.
+Yet, the DEIS does not include required information in the text, nor does it include or attach many supporting documents referenced in the DEIS.

-28 40 C.F.R. § 1500.1 (b).
+&lt;sup>28 40 C.F.R. § 1500.1 (b).

-29 ACT v.
+&lt;sup>29 ACT v.
 Dole, 610 F.Supp.
 1101 (N.D.Tex.
 1985).

 For instance, the DEIS is missing the document describing the evaluation of the range of considered alternatives-the "heart of the EIS."
-The DEIS cites this document, Development of the Range of Alternatives, 2007, that supposedly explains how the range of alternatives were developed but does not include it in an appendix or technical document.32 The citation provided no guidance regarding where this document was available.
+The DEIS cites this document, Development of the Range of Alternatives, 2007, that supposedly explains how the range of alternatives were developed but does not include it in an appendix or technical document.
+The citation provided no guidance regarding where this document was available.
 In fact the document is buried on the CRC library website.
-More disturbing is the fact that this Development of the Range of Alternatives document does not contain any information on the final filtering process33 that resulted in the alternatives carried forward into the DEIS.
-Information on the Step B Screening conclusions is actually buried in the CRC Task Force's 11/19/07 262 page meeting packet in the Criterion Performance Report34 and River Crossing Recommendations PPT slideshow.35 With the millions of dollars expended to date in the development of the DEIS and the 30 + staff intimately familiar with these documents it would have been an easy task to list where these are available by in-text citation or at a minimum, in the references listed in Appendix F. Yet the CRC chose to shift the burden to the public and agencies by using cryptic, general citations.
+More disturbing is the fact that this Development of the Range of Alternatives document does not contain any information on the final filtering process that resulted in the alternatives carried forward into the DEIS.
+Information on the Step B Screening conclusions is actually buried in the CRC Task Force's 11/19/07 262 page meeting packet in the Criterion Performance Report and River Crossing Recommendations PPT slideshow.
+With the millions of dollars expended to date in the development of the DEIS and the 30 + staff intimately familiar with these documents it would have been an easy task to list where these are available by in-text citation or at a minimum, in the references listed in Appendix F. Yet the CRC chose to shift the burden to the public and agencies by using cryptic, general citations.
 The DEIS is far from comprehensive if the document describing the alternatives analysis, "the heart of the Environmental Impact Statement" is missing.
-36

 The DEIS does not include documents that substantiate traffic and tolling conclusions and the CRC project staff failed to provide these documents upon request.
-Economist Joe Cortright submitted a public records request on February 22, 2008 requesting all documents and reports relating to "forecasts of traffic volumes, traffic speeds, and levels of congestion related to the CRC... to tolling and financing of the project."37 The CRC project team did not comply with this request.
-The CRC project team's failure to furnish documents that would enable the public to properly analyze the DEIS violates CEQ regulations requirement to "encourage and facilitate public involvement."38 Based upon this failure to disclose crucial documents and release them upon request, NEDC is reasonably concerned there are other examples of hidden documents of significance.
+Economist Joe Cortright submitted a public records request on February 22, 2008 requesting all documents and reports relating to "forecasts of traffic volumes, traffic speeds, and levels of congestion related to

-32 DEIS at 2-51.
+&lt;sup>32 DEIS at 2-51.
 Document attached as Exhibit E.

-33 Step B Screening Results 34 p.
+&lt;sup>33 Step B Screening Results

+&lt;sup>34 p.
 93-149